mcgill-ecse211-f20/lab2/README.md

   To ensure correct synchronization and to better organize the code, `run()` calls helper methods, some of which are detailed below.
   * `updateDeltaPosition()` updates the robot `deltaPosition` (_Δx_, _Δy_, _Δθ_) given the motor
   tacho counts.
-Pay close attention the order of operations here!
+Pay close attention to the order of operations here!
 Make sure your calculations work "on paper" before attempting to implement them in code.
   * `updateOdometerValues()` increments the current values of the `x`, `y` and `theta` instance variables using `deltaPositions`, which was just calculated. `x` is already done but you need to do `y` and `theta`.